 Both academic and nonacademic factors that are presented in an application are used to make an admission decision.
-Academic factors include academic rigor, GPA, class rank, and standardized test scores.
+Academic factors include academic rigor, GPA, and class rank

 Nonacademic factors include, but are not limited to, leadership, community service, special talent and ability, and personal characteristics that contribute to the strengths and diversity of the university.
 The most competitive candidates for admission present positive factors in their application that are both academic and nonacademic.
 If you have been denied admission and wish to learn about the appeal process, please contact the Admissions Office

 Freshmen who are likely to be admitted will have:

 Completed the minimum of 17 or more high school units

 Rank in the upper 50th percentile of their high school class

 Transfer students who are likely to be admitted will have: